IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README-pod-sched.md

       restartPolicy: Never
 ```
 Here we have just told Kubernetes to use **lsf** as the job scheduler.
 The LSF job scheduler can
-then apply it's policies to choose when and where the job will run.
+then apply its policies to choose when and where the job will run.

 ### Job Scheduler Example 2
 Additional parameters can be added to the pod yaml file to control the job.
 The example below adds
 some additional annotations for controlling the job.
 The `lsf.ibm.com/queue: "normal"` tells the scheduler to use the `normal` queue.
-By default there are four queues available:
+By default, there are four queues available:
 - priority - This is for high priority jobs
 - normal - This is for normal jobs
 - idle - These are for jobs that can only run if there are idle resources